hclbaur/sds-core/docs/SPECIFICATION.md

 because each of them could – at least in theory - act as a root node.

 Depending on the number of nodes in the main section that may be a problem, or at least confusing.
-If you feel that it is imperative to designate the root node (or default type), you can do so by using the `type` attribute in the schema node:
+If you want to designate the root node (or default type), you can do so by adding the `type` attribute in the schema node:

 	schema {
 		type "addressbook"